theLongLab/TF-TWAS/README.md

 #### Training Elastic Net model:
+For each regulatory variant set, we trained the gene-expression prediction model using an elastic-net approach.
+However, instead of using all flanking genetic variants (flanking ±1Mb region) to train the elastic-net model, like the regular TWAS does, we only included the putative regulatory variants in each set within flanking ±1Mb region of the target gene.
+For each gene, the gene expression level was regressed on the number of effect alleles (0-2) for each genetic variant with adjustment for top genotyping PCs, age, and other potential confounding factors (PEERs).
 Once every input file is ready, we processed one gene at a time by executing this code:

 `Rscript ./code/WeightEN_Stratify_GTexv7_New.R  target_gene_id`